ldellisola/TraefikKobling/README.md

 Let's say we have 2 machines in our home network:
 - Machine A is exposing port 80 and 443 to the internet and it is running the following containers:
-  - `traefik`: this is our main instance and has the dashboard exposed in the FQDN `main.doman.tld`
+  - `traefik`: this is our main instance and has the dashboard exposed in the FQDN `main.domain.tld`
   - `redis`: it's the storage for the main instance to use as a provider.
   - `traefik koblink`: it will read data from the traefik instance in machine B and provide redirect data for the main traefik instance.